davi94cs/GWAS-based-selector/README.md

 Population structure is modeled using:
 - a pairwise genomic distance matrix
-- MDS components derived from that matrix
+- Multidimensional Scaling (MDS) components derived from that matrix
 - linear or linear mixed models

 Pyseer outputs association statistics (p-values) for each variant.
 GWAS-based Selector builds on Pyseer by: